signebedi/tldr/README.md

 compares dictionary to tld strings to find interesting website names

-I read a dictionary into memory, and then read a list of Top Level Domains (TLDs) into memory, and then searched to find where word endings matched a TLD to find a potentially interesting domain name.
+I read a dictionary into memory, and then read a list of Top Level Domains (TLDs) into memory, and then search to find where word endings matched a TLD to find a potentially interesting domain name.